-Not for the faint of heart, the 26th edition of the Rome Marathon will cover the usual 26 miles and the route will start and finish at the Fori Imperiali but with many new surprises.
-The race will circle around the Vittoriano, Piazza Venezia, Circo massimo, zig-zaging across the Lungotevere, Castel Sant’Angelo and Via della Conciliazione.
+The 28th edition of the Rome Marathon 2023 will cover the usual 26 miles and the route will start and finish at the Fori Imperiali and Colosseum.
+The race will circle around the Vittoriano, Piazza Venezia, Circo Massimo, zig-zaging across the Lungotevere, Castel Sant’Angelo and Via della Conciliazione.
 Runners will pass by major monuments such as St Peter’s Basilica and Piazza del Popolo.

 Check here for the marathon’s route.

 Runners have the option to partake in the Run4Rome, a relay race that consists of 26 miles.
 All you have to do is create your own team of four people and run the four stages of 13 km, 11,8 km, 7,2 km and the last, the grand finale, of 10,195 km for a total of 42.195 km.
 The proceeds earned will go to non-profit organizations to support social issues.